 for some Bloch wave-vectors indexed by $j$ and $k$.
 These conditions are more restrictive than the general condition, \eqnref{eq:generalCondition}, which only considered internal symmetries.

-For instance, consider the typical method of generating a parametric resonance by modulating the system at a frequency that is twice one of the natural frequencies, say $\Omega(\kappa_i)$.
-The modulation time period $T = \pi/\Omega(\kappa_i)$ satisfies \eqnref{eq:generalCondition} with $r=1$ and, would be expected to amplify the mode indexed by $i$.
+For instance, consider the typical method of parametrically amplifying a mode indexed by $\kappa_i$ by modulating the system at $2\Omega(\kappa_i)$, i.e. modulation time period set to $T = \pi/\Omega(\kappa_i)$ which satisfies \eqnref{eq:generalCondition} with $r=1$.
 As we saw in \secref{subsec:Floquet}, the underlying mechanism is the collision of eigenvalues of $U(T)$ associated with the two partners of the $i$th normal mode of the unmodulated system.
 However, for the space-time symmetric modulation, the collision of eigenvalues of $\spt$ is dictated by \eqnref{eq:spacetimeCondition}, which singles out corresponding to modulation frequencies tuned to $\frac{2\Omega(\kappa_i)}{n}, \frac{2\Omega(\kappa_i)}{2n}, \dots$.
-When the system size is large ($n \gg 1$), any possible instabilities due to the collision of two partners of the same normal mode will be protected from amplifying.
-This is because the first possible resonance occurs at modulation frequency tuned to $\frac{2\Omega(\kappa_j)}{n}$, and amplification at a such higher order resonance is generically much weaker~\cite{turner1998parametric,bukov2015universal}.
+When the system size is large ($n \gg 1$), any possible instabilities due to the collision of two partners of the same normal mode will be protected from amplification.
+This is because the first possible resonance occurs at modulation frequency tuned to $\frac{2\Omega(\kappa_j)}{n}$, and amplification at a such higher order resonance is generically much weaker~\cite{turner1998parametric}.